sayedmhussein/WeeControl/README.md

 **<mark>List not Completed Yet</mark>**

 ## A changelog (usually for programmers)
-**Not Ready**
-A changelog is a chronological list of all notable changes made to a project such as: records of changes such as bug fixes, new features, improvements, new frameworks or libraries used, and etc.
+<del>A changelog is a chronological list of all notable changes made to a project such as: records of changes such as bug fixes, new features, improvements, new frameworks or libraries used, and etc.</del>

 ## A news section (usually for users)
-**Not Ready**
-If your project is live and in production and you are receiving feedback from users, this is a great place to let them know, “Hey, we hear you, we appreciate you, and because of your feedback here are the most recent changes, updates, and new features made.”
+<del>If your project is live and in production and you are receiving feedback from users, this is a great place to let them know, “Hey, we hear you, we appreciate you, and because of your feedback here are the most recent changes, updates, and new features made.”</del>